 Want to keep your hands warm while working outside during these cold winter months?
 Try this: Put on a pair of thin, disposable latex gloves, before putting on your usual gardening gloves.
 Your hands will stay toasty warm for hours.
 Try it!

 By Laura from Elberta, AL

 I often pass by my garden, and have found that I consistently pull little weeds out from the soil.
 Then I have to spend a few minutes trying to get the dirt out from under my fingernails.
 Now I leave an extra old pair of gardening gloves outside, right by the garden.

 Gardening, even with gloves on, can dry out your hands.
 Apply petroleum jelly or hand lotion to your hands before putting on your gardening gloves and your hands will be soft and smooth after a day of gardening.

 Gardening can be tough on your hands.
-All that digging, pruning, and weeding can leave your hands looking and feeling sad and neglected.
 A good set of gardening gloves is one the most important tools in a gardener's tool shed.
 Here are some tips for finding the perfect pair.

 By Ellen Brown

 Give a "thumbs up" to the solution that worked the best!
 Do you have a better solution?
 Click here to share it!